cmordinibluhm/pic_10_c_final_project/readme.md

 I talked to Stephanie last week and she gave me the idea of focusing on the physics.
 Her idea is basically to just do solid/liquid/gas solvers.
 Today I started digging into Qt following a YouTube tutorial from a former PIC 10C student.

-The "Playground" Qt project is the physics solid collision solver.
-The "Phase Changer" Qt project is the platformer game.
+The "Playground" Qt project is the physics solid collision solver (IGNORE THIS) The "Phase Changer" Qt project is the platformer game.

 ### Commit 4